Mmessiter/LockDownRadioControl/README.md

 I and several friends have flown many models with it for about 4 years so far, without _even one_ problem.

-It's proven to be at least as good as, and in many respects better than, popular commercially available radio control systems, and indeed other open source radios.
+It's proven to be at good as, and in some respects better than, popular commercially available radio control systems, and indeed other open source radios.

 It is also **far cheaper**.
 Though I doubt that a really equivalent commercial system even exists.